-- The Mastic Reserve helps to regulate water flow by absorbing rainfall and gradually releasing it and by recharging groundwater. - The Meagre Bay Pond has limited connection to groundwater under natural conditions.
-With the development of quarries below the groundwater table in close proximity to the pond, groundwater is currently partially in contact with the pond.
+- The Mastic Reserve helps to regulate water flow by absorbing rainfall and gradually releasing it and by recharging groundwater. - The Meagre Bay Pond has no connection to groundwater.
 Sea spray provides salt into the pond, which is cleared out during heavy rains.